Anime Revolution: Mascot

 The Mascot for Anime Revolution is Senkaku Mei, or Senmei for short.
 She is a blunt, spontaneous, energetic attention grabber who loves to be the center of attention.
 She can usually be found dressed in her race-queen outfit with her two mini megaphones.
 A live action version of Senmei was portrayed by cosplay model Jessica Nigri in 2013.

 History

 Anime Revolution was launched in 2012 to meet demand for a new anime-focused convention in Metro Vancouver, after Anime Evolution (run by AE Convention Corp) had been cancelled in 2010.
+The convention was founded by Can Ngo, who serves as its current president.

 Since it began, the convention has grown significantly, being the first anime convention in Metro Vancouver to surpass 10,000 attendees and eventually expanding its audience to more areas of Japanese pop culture such as gunpla and maid cafés.

+As of 2026, it is the largest anime convention in Western Canada.

+From 2016 to 2020, a separate winter event was also held, but has now been discontinued in favour of a single annual summer convention.

+The event was cancelled from 2020 to 2021 due to the COVID-19 pandemic.
+It resumed in 2022, with masks being mandatory.

-Starting in 2025, Anime Revolution began to expand in the east coast with the launch of Anime Revolution Toronto, commonly known as AniRevo Toronto which is expected to be held from November 21–23, 2025.
+In 2025, Anime Revolution expanded to Eastern Canada with the launch of Anime Revolution Toronto.
+The inaugural event was held from November 21 to 23 at the Metro Toronto Convention Centre.